yeraydiazdiaz/lunr.py/docs/customisation.md

 idx = lunr(ref="id", fields=("title", "body"), documents=documents, builder=builder)
 ```

-Note pipeline functions take the token being processed, its position in the
+Note that pipeline functions take the token being processed, its
-token list, and the token list itself.
+position in the token list, and the token list itself.

 ## Skip a pipeline function for specific field names